Home

 no info Folk Songs of Britain, Vol 4.
 The Child Ballads, Jessie Murray, 196?

-no info Best of Jean Ritchie, Jean Ritchie, 196?
+info The Best Of Jean Ritchie, Jean Ritchie, 196?

 no info Once I Had a True Love, Phoebe Smith, 1970